Drug Overdose Reporting

 The Drug Overdose Reporting Workflow Diagram provides a visual reference for the 6 milestones needed to complete the onboarding process for DOR.

 For further information on DOR, contact TDH.Informatics@tn.gov Subject: Drug Overdose Reporting

 Frequently Asked Questions:

 Any facility licensed under Tennessee Code Annotated Title 68, Chapter 11, Part 3.
 Tenn.
 Code Ann. § 68-11-314

 What records are required to be submitted?

-Answer - All inpatient, outpatient and “23 hour observation” records that have a diagnosis from the current list of reportable International Classification of Diseases code list (See Tennessee Department of Health – DOR Diagnosis Code List).
+All inpatient, outpatient and “23 hour observation” records that have a diagnosis from the current list of reportable diseases code list (See Tennessee Department of Health – DOR Diagnosis Code List).